-- 7.1 We do not wish to exclude any child from school, but sometimes this may be necessary.
-The school has therefore adopted the standard national list of reasons for exclusion, and the standard guidance, Improving Behaviour and Attendance: Guidance on Exclusion from School and Child Referral Units. - 7.2 Only the Head teacher (or the acting Head) has the power to exclude a child from school.
+7.1 We do not wish to exclude any child from school, but sometimes this may be necessary.
+The school has therefore adopted the standard national list of reasons for exclusion, and the standard guidance, Improving Behaviour and Attendance: Guidance on Exclusion from School and Child Referral Units.

+7.2 Only the Head Teacher (or the Acting Head) has the power to exclude a child from school.

-The Head teacher may exclude a child for one or more fixed periods, for up to 45 days in any one school year.
+The Head Teacher / Acting Head may exclude a child for one or more fixed periods, for up to 45 days in any one school year.
 In extreme and exceptional circumstances the Head may exclude a child permanently.
 It is also possible for the Head to convert a fixed-term exclusion into a permanent exclusion, if the circumstances warrant this.

-- 7.3 If the Head teacher excludes a child, the Parents will be informed immediately, giving reasons for the exclusion.
+- 7.3 If the Head Teacher excludes a child, the Parents will be informed immediately, giving reasons for the exclusion.
 At the same time, the Head makes it clear to the parents that they can, if they wish, appeal against the decision to the governing body.
 The school informs the parents how to make any such appeal. - 7.4 The Head informs the Governing Body about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term. - 7.5 The governing body itself cannot either exclude a child or extend the exclusion period made by the Head. - 7.6 In the event of an appeal, the governing body will appoint an appeals panel which is made up of between three and five members.
-This committee considers any exclusion appeals on behalf of the governors. - 7.7 When an appeals panel meets to consider an exclusion, they consider the circumstances in which the child was excluded, consider any representation by parents, and consider whether the child should be reinstated. - 7.8 If the appeals panel decides that a child should be reinstated, the Head must comply with this ruling. - 8 Drug- and alcohol-related incidents - 8.1 It is the policy of this school that no child or adult should bring any drug, legal or illegal, to school.
+This committee considers any exclusion appeals on behalf of the governors. - 7.7 When an appeals panel meets to consider an exclusion, they consider the circumstances in which the child was excluded, consider any representation by parents, and consider whether the child should be reinstated. - 7.8 If the appeals panel decides that a child should be reinstated, the Head must comply with this ruling.

+8 Drug- and alcohol-related incidents

+8.1 It is the policy of this school that no child or adult should bring any drug, legal or illegal, to school.
 If a child will need medication during the school day the parent or guardian should notify the school and ask permission for the medication to be brought and the appropriate form completed.
 This should be taken directly to the school office for safekeeping.
 Any medication needed by a child while in school must be taken under the supervision of a member of staff.
-Parents to be informed. - 9 Monitoring and review - 9.1 The Head teacher monitors the effectiveness of this policy on a regular basis, reporting to the Governing Body on the effectiveness of the policy and, if necessary, making recommendations for further improvements.
+Parents to be informed.